 But for those who don’t physically come into an office — more than 38% of companies have team members who work remotely — they are more inclined to communicate with their bosses via email or phone.

 One of the many surprising findings from this report was the response we received around project management tools (think Slack or Asana).
 The world of project management tools has grown in recent years, but of the people we polled, a little more than 21 percent of them said those types of programs were the least favorite tools at their disposal.

 The responses, though, were mixed.

-Around 18 percent of participants said they like project management tools because they make communication easier, but admitted that they still have flaws.
-Interestingly, 5 percent said they wouldn’t be able to work without them.
+Around 18 percent of participants said they like project management tools because they make communication easier but admitted that they still have flaws.
+Interestingly, 5 percent said they couldn’t work without them.

 2020 vs. 2016: Changes to the State of Business Communication